Looking for some affordable off-season travel destinations?

-You’ll also experience lighter crowds in Hollywood, Santa Monica, Venice, and Disneyland.
+You’ll also experience lighter crowds in popular areas such as Hollywood, Santa Monica, Venice, and Disneyland.
 If you can visit any of these destinations on a weekday, even better.

 2. February – Grand Canyon

-The Grand Canyon is pretty chilly in February, but it’s also a beautiful sight in winter.
+The Grand Canyon is pretty chilly in February, but it’s also a beautiful sight during the winter months.

 Snow in February averages about 12 inches, but roads are cleared quickly when necessary.

 In addition to super affordable accommodations, you’ll also have many of the viewpoints along the south rim all to yourself.